Join Our Team

 We are committed to fostering and celebrating a diverse and inclusive workplace where every employee is respected, valued and supported.
 We believe that having staff and volunteers with diverse backgrounds enables the GPRF to better meet our mission.
 We welcome team members of all backgrounds and perspectives.
 We recognize that opportunities in rowing have historically excluded and continue to disproportionately exclude people of color, those facing socioeconomic barriers, people with disabilities, and those in the LGBTQ+ community.
 We strongly encourage all interested individuals to apply.
 To that end, if you do not meet every job requirement listed, we still encourage you to apply.
 We believe your relevant experience and expertise will help us become a high-performing workplace for all.

-Learn to Row Assistant Coach- Spring
+Learn to Row Assistant Coach

 Position type: Hourly, Part-time

-Spring Dates: March 12 - April 25, 2025
+Dates: September 8, 2025 - October 25, 2025

-Location: Pocock Rowing Center, Seattle
+Location: Pocock Rowing Center, Seattle, WA

 Summary of the Position